We all aspire to raise compassionate children who are kind to those who especially need it most. Here are 8 tips on how to raise a kind child.

-Some kids will be outright mean: They’ll make jokes, call him names, spread rumors.
+Some kids will be outright mean.
+They’ll make jokes, call him names, and spread rumors.
 They’ll turn others away from him.

-Then, there are kind kids.
-Kind children who imagine the hurt, loneliness and fear he must feel in the new school.
-They won’t join in on the jokes—they’ll put a stop to it.
-They’ll sit in the empty desk next to him because nobody else would.
-They wouldn’t tolerate bullies.
+Then, there are those who will be kind.
+They can imagine the hurt, loneliness, and fear he must feel in the new school.
+They won’t join in on the jokes—instead, they’ll put a stop to it.
+They’ll sit in the empty desk next to him because nobody else would and stick up to the bullies.

-It’s hard to be that kid.
-He’d not only have to overcome the pressure to fit in, but their own questions, conflicts and biases.
+It can be hard to be that kid.
+She’d not only have to overcome the pressure to fit in, but her own questions, conflicts, and biases.

 How to raise a kind child

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Wonder by R. J. Palacio became an instant hit because the book portrays exactly those scenarios.
 August, a child born with facial deformities and homeschooled all his life, will go to a traditional school and face those kids.
 Some were mean, many were neutral, while a few became his friends.

 Kindness doesn’t only reveal itself in these circumstances, either.
 Being a compassionate friend, a good big sister, and an empathetic citizen of her community all point to kindness.